ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

   <img src="/img/ena_tutorial/Register_sample_metadata_opt.png" height="500" class="rounded">
 </div>

-*The above image is adapted from that produced by Sam Holt for the ENA Facility Day 2020.*
+*The above image is adapted from one produced by Sam Holt for the ENA Facility Day 2020.*

-### Registering samples
+### Submit samples

-You can register samples either by clicking on the Dashboard menu (top left of the page, refer to images in the above section) and selecting **Register Samples** or clicking on the **Register Samples** option in the **Samples** section of the landing page (all related options in green).
+You can register samples either by clicking on the Dashboard menu (top left of the page, refer to images in the above section) and selecting **Register Samples** or by clicking on the **Register Samples** option in the **Samples** section of the landing page (all related options in green).

 Both of the above options lead to the same place, which gives two options: (1) Download spreadsheet to register samples, and (2) Upload filled spreadsheet to register samples.